3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Introduction

-In this study, we aim to address two primary challenges in sparse-view dynamic DSA reconstruction.
-(1) We seek to effectively model the dynamic nature of DSA imaging.
-(2) We strive to reduce the number of required scanning views while maintaining high reconstruction quality.
-In fact, DSA imaging inherently possesses a strong prior knowledge.
-The vessels are static during scanning process, severing as time-independent envelop with dynamic contrast agent flowing through.
-By harnessing this key observation, we propose to use a time-agnostic vessel probability field to model dynamic DSA imaging effectively.
-Our approach, termed as vessel probability guided attenuation learning, represents the DSA imaging as a complementary weighted combination of static and dynamic attenuation fields, with the weights derived from the vessel probability field.
-A high vessel probability $p$ indicates the presence of vessels, often associated with dynamic flows at that point.
-This assigns a higher weight $p$ to the dynamic attenuation field and a lower weight $1-p$ to the static one.
-As a result, during back-propagation, the loss gradients from this point primarily modify the parameters of dynamic field, leaving the static field unaffected.
-This ensures that dynamic properties will be mainly stored in the dynamic field.
-Conversely, a low vessel probability suggests static backgrounds dominate at that point, resulting in the reverse weighting scenario.
-The loss gradients chiefly modify the parameters of static field without disrupting dynamic field, ensuring static properties are mainly stored in the static field.
-Functioning as a dynamic mask, vessel probability provides proper gradients for both static and dynamic fields adaptive to different scene types.
-This enables static and dynamic fields to accurately capture static backgrounds and dynamic contrast flow respectively, without interference with each other.
-It facilitates a self-supervised static-dynamic decomposition and significantly improves the reconstruction quality.
+In this study, we propose a NeRF-based optimization framework tailored for sparse-view DSA reconstruction.
+In fact, DSA imaging inherently possesses a strong structure prior knowledge: vessels remain \R{anatomically} static during \R{the} scanning process, serving as time-independent envelopes with dynamic contrast agent flowing through.
+Based on this key observation, we propose a time-agnostic vessel probability field to capture DSA dynamic imaging nature effectively.
+Our approach, termed vessel probability guided attenuation learning, represents DSA imaging as a complementary weighted combination of static and dynamic attenuation fields, with the weights derived from the vessel probability field.
+A higher vessel probability emphasizes the dynamic field, indicating the presence of vessels and stronger dynamic contrast flow.
+As a result, loss gradients primarily update the dynamic field's parameters, leaving the static field unchanged.
+Conversely, a lower probability emphasizes the static field, corresponding to static background regions.
+In this case, loss gradients chiefly modify the static field's parameters without disrupting the dynamic field.
+Functioning as a foreground mask, vessel probability provides proper gradients for both static and dynamic fields adaptive to different scene types.
+It enables self-supervised static-dynamic decomposition between static backgrounds and dynamic contrast agent flow, and significantly improves reconstruction quality.
 We train our model by minimizing the discrepancy between synthesized projections and real captured DSA images.
-Furthermore, we employ two training strategies to enhance reconstruction quality: (1) coarse-to-fine progressive training to achieve better geometry, and (2) temporal perturbed rendering loss to enforce temporal consistency.
-Our approach simultaneously enables high-quality 3D vessel reconstruction and 2D view synthesis as demonstrated in the experimental results.
+Furthermore, we employ two training strategies to improve reconstruction quality: (1) coarse-to-fine progressive training to achieve better geometry, and (2) temporal perturbed rendering loss to enhance temporal consistency.
+Our approach achieves high-quality 3D vessel reconstruction and 2D DSA image synthesis as demonstrated in experiments.